Create new components

 • Part component icon: Creates a new Part Design and inserts it as an external component.

-• Standard component icon: Creates a standard component.
+• Standard component icon: Creates a new Standard Part Design and inserts it as an external component.

-• Sheet Metal sheet metal component icon: Creates a Sheet Metal component.
+• Sheet Metal sheet metal component icon: Creates a new Sheet Metal Part Design and inserts it as an external component.

-• Assembly Design assembly design icon: Creates a new Assembly Design and inserts it as an external component.
+• Assembly assembly design icon: Creates a new Assembly Design and inserts it as an external component.

 • Linked PCB: Creates a new PCB in an Electronics Design and inserts it as an external component.

-6. Specify where to create the new component, relative to the design:
+5. Specify where to create the new component, relative to the design:

 • Parent: The new component is created within the parent component.
 The active component is automatically selected as the parent.